 Neato Botvac D80 Features & Specs

-We’ve already taken a look at the Connected, but there’s a lot to be said for the Botvac D80, starting with the fact that it’s over $200 cheaper.
+We’ve already taken a look at the Connected, but there’s a lot to be said for the Botvac D80, starting with the fact that it’s significantly cheaper.

 - LaserSmart object detection: Like the Botvac Connected, the Botvac D80’s navigation system scans and maps a room then uses this information to plan its route.
 This allows the D80 to clean methodically rather than randomly and makes it vastly more efficient than other vacuums which take a random approach.